How to Sell a Family Owned Business

 ad placement, do not delete

-Selling Your Business to a Family Member
+Selling Your Business to A Family Member

 The idea of selling a family owned business to another family member might sound like a good idea.
 After all, you don’t have to waste time hiring a broker and trying to sell the business on the open market.
 That can take months or even years before you find a buyer.
 And if you do find a buyer, you’ll have to pay brokerage fees out of the earnings you get from the sale.
 Worst of all, you have to trust a complete stranger with running your family business after it is sold to them.
 A lot of people take pride in their family business, which is why keeping it within the family by selling to another family member might seem like the best way to go.
 That way, you’ll have a buyer readily available who you can easily negotiate with and trust.
 On top of that, you can make it a private sale without needing a broker or middleman to handle the transaction.
 This means no paying brokerage fees or any other administrative costs.